Feature Representation in Deep Metric Embeddings: Experimental Study

 \subsection{Deep Metric Learning Model}

 } The model chosen for the experiment is the \textit{dlib face recognition ResNet model v1} contained in the Dlib library \cite{King2009}.
-This model was selected as it represents a state of the art facial recognition model achieving an accuracy of 99.38\% on the standard labeled faces in the Wild face recognition dataset \cite{Liu2015}.
-The \textit{dlib face recognition ResNet model v1} is a \gls{cnn} based on the ResNet 29 architecture \cite{7780459}.
-The creator of the model trained it using approximately 3 million faces and 7485 individual identities, any overlap with the \gls{lfw} dataset was avoided.
-The work of King \cite{King2009} specifies that the datasets used to train the network include the Face Scrub dataset \cite{Hong-Wei}, the VGG dataset \cite{Parkhi2015} and images sourced from the Internet.
-The model performs facial recognition by mapping images of faces to a 128-dimensional space where images of the same identity are mapped near to each other and images of different identities are mapped far apart in the new embedding space.
-King \cite{King2009} states that the network training started with randomly initialized weights and used a metric loss function that tries to project all identities into non-overlapping clusters of distance threshold radius 0.6.
+This model was selected as it supplies an open source, easy-to-use facial recognition \gls{cnn} with a classification accuracy of 99.38\% on the standard \gls{lfw} face recognition dataset \cite{Liu2015}.
+The \textit{dlib face recognition ResNet model v1} is based on the ResNet 29 architecture \cite{7780459}.
+The model's creator trained it using approximately three million faces, and 7485 individual identities; any overlap with the \gls{lfw} dataset was avoided.
+The work of \cite{King2009} specifies that the datasets used to train the network include the Face Scrub dataset \cite{Hong-Wei}, the VGG dataset \cite{Parkhi2015} and images sourced from the Internet.
+The model performs facial recognition by mapping images of faces to a 128-dimensional space where images of the same identity are mapped near each other and images of different identities are mapped far apart in the new embedding space. \cite{King2009} states that the network training started with randomly initialised weights and used a metric loss function that tries to project all identities into non-overlapping clusters of distance threshold radius 0.6.
 When using a distance threshold of 0.6, the model received its highest accuracy of 99.38\% on the standard \gls{lfw} face recognition benchmark.